Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yeah.

-I had like several years of a perfectly normal life together.
+They had like several years of a perfectly normal life together.

-But then as he gets a bit older,
+But then as he gets a bit older, his health starts to fail a little bit.

 So she retired from journalism.

-It succeeded her husband as head
+It succeeded her husband as head of the ironclad manufacturing company,

 which made steel containers such as milk cans and boilers.
-So she's looking after the company.
-And she's killing it.
-She's

-doing really well running the business.
-Robert passed away in 1904.
-They'd been married
+She's doing really well running the business.

-for nine years by that time.
 And Nelly continued to run the company with great success.
-In business, her curiosity and independent spirit flourished.

-She went on to a patent several inventions related to oil manufacturing, many of which are still
+She went on to patient several inventions related to oil manufacturing,

-used today.
 So she's also invented shit.

 I think one of them was like a stackable bin kind of thing.

-It's funny, on Wikipedia, it listed the patent numbers.
+It's funny, on Wikipedia it listed the patent numbers.

 Right.